 To manage Power BI security, complete the following steps:

 1. Sign into Power BI.

-2. Open the Workspace and select Dataset > Security.
+2. Open the Workspace and select Semantic model > Security.

 Security will take you to the Role-Level Security page, where you add members to a role you have selected in the Power BI Insights Connector app in Step 1.

 Only the owners of the dataset will see the Security option.

 In the Power BI service, you can add a member to the role by typing in the email address or name of the user or security group.
 You can also add members external to your organization.

 You can also see how many members are part of the role by the number in parentheses next to the role name or next to Members.

 Each user can only be assigned to one role.

 IMPORTANT: If you use workspaces to share the content with users, row-level security will not be automatically enforced.
 To enforce row-level security for users browsing content in a workspace, the user must have the Viewer role.